 Q: Are all of Demarquette products preservative-free?

 A: Yes.
 The health benefits of preservative-free products are well documented and Marc sets out to offer the freshest chocolates with the purest taste.
 This is why we use real fruit and use natural ingredients to carefuly balance flavour and shelf life.

 A: only a couple of products will contain gluten and they are all labelled as containing gluten in the description.

 Q: How should the fresh chocolates be packed when travelling abroad?

 A: Remember that we do not use any preservatives in our fresh ganache chocolates.
-We will advise you of the 'Use by' date which we recommend to be 2 weeks from the date of purchase.
-When travelling it is also advisable to either vacuum-pack or clingfilm your box to protect the chocolates from condensation and taking on odours.
+We will advise you of the Consume by' date which we recommend to be 2 weeks from the date of purchase.
+When travelling it is also advisable to either vacuum-pack or cling film your box to protect the chocolates from condensation and taking on odours.
 High temperatures and humidity will affect the quality of the product.